Cyclic Implicit Complexity: Characterisations for circular systems

+Also, notice that any branch of $\der$ contains a leaf of $T_\der$.
+Moreover, since $\bud(\der)$ is an antichain, the leaves of $T_\der$ defines a ‘bar’ across $\der$, and so $T_\der$ is a finite tree. \end{rem}

-\begin{proof}[Proofs of~\Cref{prop:structureofcycles}.]
-By definition of cycle nf, each path from $\rd(\nu)$ to $\nu$ in $\derrd$ is contained in a branch of $\der$ such that each rule instance in the former appears infinitely many times in the latter.
-Hence: \begin{enumerate} \item[(i)] if $\der$ is progressing, the path contains the conclusion of an instance of $\cnd_{\sn}$; \item[(ii)] if $\der$ is safe, the path cannot contain the conclusion of a $\cut_{\sn}$ rule; \item[(iii)] if $\der$ is left-leaning, the path cannot contain the rightmost premise of a $\cut_{\n}$ rule. \end{enumerate} This shows point~\ref{enum:budcompanion0}.
+The following proposition allows us to reformulate progressiveness, safety and left-leaning conditions for cycle normal forms. \begin{prop} Let $\der$ be a regular $\bcnorec$-coderivation with cycle nf $\derrd$.
+For any $\nu \in \bud(\der)$, the (finite) path $\pi$ from $\rd(\nu)$ to $\nu$ satisfies: \begin{enumerate} \item if $\der$ is progressing, $\pi$ must contain the conclusion of an instance of $\cnd_{\sn}$; \item if $\der$ is a $ \ncbc$-coderivation, $\pi$ cannot contain the conclusion of $\cut_{\sq}$, $\sql$, $\wk_{\sq}$, and the leftmost premise of $\cnd_{\sq}$; \item if $\der$ is a $\cbc$-coderivation, $\pi$ cannot contain the conclusion of $\wk_{\n}$, the leftmost premise of $\cnd_{\n}$, and the rightmost premise of $\cut_{\n}$. \end{enumerate} \end{prop} \begin{proof} By definition of cycle nf, each path from $\rd(\nu)$ to $\nu$ in $\derrd$ is contained in a branch of $\der$ such that each rule instance in the former appears infinitely many times in the latter.
+Hence: \begin{enumerate} \item[(i)] if $\der$ is progressing, the path contains the conclusion of an instance of $\cnd_{\sq}$; \item[(ii)] if $\der$ is safe, the path cannot contain the conclusion of a $\cut_{\sq}$ rule; \item[(iii)] if $\der$ is left-leaning, the path cannot contain the rightmost premise of a $\cut_{\n}$ rule. \end{enumerate} This shows point~\ref{enum:budcompanion0}.
 Let us consider point~\ref{enum:budcompanion1}.
 By point~(ii), if $\der$ is safe then, going from a node $\mu$ of the path to each of its children $\mu'$, the number of modal formulas in the context of the corresponding sequents cannot increase.
-Moreover, the only cases where this number strictly decreases is when $\mu$ is the conclusion of $\sql$, $\wk_{\sn}$, or when $\mu'$ is the leftmost premise of $\cnd_{\sn}$.
+Moreover, the only cases where this number strictly decreases is when $\mu$ is the conclusion of $\sql$, $\wk_{\sn}$, or when $\mu'$ is the leftmost premise of $\cnd_{\sq}$.
 Since $\rd(\nu)$ and $\nu$ must be labelled with the same sequent, all such cases are impossible.
 As for point~\ref{enum:budcompanion3} we notice that, by point~(iii) and the above reasoning, if $\der$ is safe and left-leaning then, going from a node $\mu$ of the path to each of its children $\mu'$, the number of non-modal formulas in the context of the corresponding sequents cannot increase.
 Moreover, the only cases where this number strictly decreases is when $\mu$ is the conclusion of $\wk_{\n}$, or when $\mu'$ is the leftmost premise of $\cnd_{\n}$.
 Since $\rd(\nu)$ and $\nu$ must be labelled with the same sequent, all such cases are impossible. \end{proof}

+In what follows we shall indicate circularities in cycle nfs explicitly by extending both $\ncbc$ and $\cbc$ with a new inference rule called $\com$: